vitest-dev/vitest/docs/guide/browser/assertion-api.md

 # Assertion API

-Vitest bundles [`@testing-library/jest-dom`](https://github.com/testing-library/jest-dom) library to provide a wide range of DOM assertions out of the box.
+Vitest bundles the [`@testing-library/jest-dom`](https://github.com/testing-library/jest-dom) library to provide a wide range of DOM assertions out of the box.
 For detailed documentation, you can read the `jest-dom` readme:

 - [`toBeDisabled`](https://github.com/testing-library/jest-dom#toBeDisabled)
 - [`toBeEnabled`](https://github.com/testing-library/jest-dom#toBeEnabled)